BarlaSirisha/Tour-Management-System/README.md

  📜 License: This project is licensed under the MIT License.

-👩‍💻 Author:Developed by Deekshitha Madugula
+👩‍💻 Author:Developed by Barla Sirisha